Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Evaluation problem setup

 \subsubsection{Glioma grading task}

 \paragraph{Clinical task} As a type of primary brain tumors, gliomas are one of the most devastating cancers.
-Grading gliomas based on MRI provides physicians indispensable information on a patient's treatment plan and prognosis.
-We focus on the task to classify gliomas into lower-grade (LGG) or high-grade gliomas (HGG). \paragraph{Data} We used the publicly available BraTS 2020 dataset~\cite{Bakas2017} and a BraTS-based synthetic dataset (described in \S\ref{syn}).
-Both are multi-modal 3D (BraTS) or 2D (synthetic) MR images that consist of four modalities of T1, T1C (contrast enhancement), T2, and FLAIR.
-The BraTS dataset contains physician annotated glioma localization masks that were used in the plausibility quantification.
+Grading gliomas based on MRI provides physicians with indispensable information on a patient's treatment plan and prognosis.
+We focus on the task to classify gliomas into lower-grade (LGG) or high-grade gliomas (HGG). \paragraph{Data} We used the publicly available BraTS 2020 dataset~\citep{Bakas2017} and a BraTS-based synthetic dataset (described in \S\ref{syn}).
+Both are multi-modal 3D (BraTS) or 2D (synthetic) MRIs that consist of four modalities of T1, T1C (contrast enhancement), T2, and FLAIR.
+The BraTS dataset contains physician-annotated glioma localization masks that were used in the plausibility quantification.

-\paragraph{Model} For the BraTS dataset, we trained a VGG-like~\cite{DBLP:journals/corr/SimonyanZ14a} 3D CNN with six convolutional layers.
-It receives multi-modal 3D MR images $X \in \mathbb{R}^{4 \times 240 \times 240 \times 155}$.
-The evaluation results on the test set in a five-fold cross-validation are $87.81 \pm 3.40\%$~(mean$\pm$std) accuracy.
+\paragraph{Model} For the BraTS dataset, we trained a VGG-like~\citep{DBLP:journals/corr/SimonyanZ14a} 3D CNN with six convolutional layers.
+It receives multi-modal 3D MRIs $X \in \mathbb{R}^{4 \times 240 \times 240 \times 155}$ of MRI modality, width, height, and depth respectively.
+We split the data into a training, validation, and test set with a 65\%, 15\%, 20\% split ratio.
+We trained five models using the same train/validation dataset and training scheme with different random seeds for model parameter initialization.
 We used a weighted sampler to handle the imbalanced data.
-The models were trained with a learning rate $= 0.0005$, batch size = 4, and training epoch of 32, 49, 55, 65, 30 for each fold selected by the validation data.
+The models were trained with a learning rate $= 0.0005$, and batch size = 4.
+And training epoch was selected based on the accuracy on validation data.
+The average accuracy on the test set for the five models is 89.46 $\pm$ 1.99\%.

-For the synthetic glioma dataset, we fine-tuned a pre-trained DenseNet121 model~\cite{8099726} that receives 2D mutli-modal MRI input slices of $X \in \mathbb{R}^{4 \times 256 \times 256}$.
+For the synthetic glioma dataset, we fine-tuned a pre-trained DenseNet121 model~\citep{8099726} that receives 2D multi-modal MRI input slices of $X \in \mathbb{R}^{4 \times 256 \times 256}$ that represents MRI modality, width, and height.
 We used the same training strategies as described above.
 The model achieves $95.70 \pm 0.06\%$ accuracy on the test set.